 Like much of Europe, the Spanish economy experienced a “double-dip recession” from 2008 to 2013, but its recovery really took off early 2014, The Economist recently reported.
 Its economy grew by 3.2% last year, one of the fastest rates of expansion in the EU, according to Financial Times.

-This year has been especially good for Spain’s economy, which provides favorable conditions for expanding companies.
+This year has been especially good for Spain's economy, which provides favourable conditions for expanding companies.
 It experienced growth of nearly 1% in Q1 (at an annualized rate of 3.8%) and 1% in Q2.
 An acceleration in private consumption is widely credited for the recent robust upswing.